AaltoSciComp/scicomp-docs/scicomp/rcr-scicomp.rst

 Responsible Computational Research
 ----------------------------------

 Doing research comes with responsibilities, how to make sure the principles of research integrity are translated into scientific computing practices?
-This page presents a short structured view of ethical and legal considerations in computational research in Europe, with an extra overview of responsible use of generative AI for writing code.
+This page presents a short structured view of ethical and legal considerations in computational research in Europe, with an extra overview of responsible use of generative AI for writing code. **This page is a draft, help us improving it!**.

 The Normative Cascade
 *********************